 It lost at trial but eventually won a dismissal because of prosecutorial misconduct.… Continue Reading

 President Elect Trump’s pick to lead the SEC is Jay Clayton.
-He wrote in a 2011 NYC Bar Association paper about the FCPA.… Continue Reading
+He wrote in a 2011 NYC Bar Association paper about the FCPA.
+The paper addressed the “lasting harm to the competitiveness of U.S.… Continue Reading

 The problem, he said, is that deferred- and non-prosecution agreements, however useful they may be, coupled with respondeat superior, increase prosecutors’ leverage over corporations.… Continue Reading